costaemily/orgs-cesta/README.md

 This project is a simulation page of a "Cesta de Verduras" and aimed to study React Native and some of its components.

-In this project i had the oportunity to study the most used components of React Native, as:
+In this project I had the oportunity to study the most used components of React Native, as:

 - View
 - ScrollView